jimasp/behave-vsc/CONTRIBUTING.md

 - Any disposable object should either be added to `context.subscriptions.push` or disposed in a `finally` block or in the `deactivate()`.
 (The most common disposables are event handlers, filesystemwatchers, and cancelllation token sources.)
 ### Diagnostics
 - Diagnostic logs are controlled via the extension setting `logDiagnostics` (this is enabled by default in the example projects and for most integration tests).
-- Diagnostics logs should be written via `diagLog()` and can be viewed in the debug console if debugging the extension itself, or otherwise via vscode command `Developer:Toggle developer tools`.
+- Diagnostics logs are written automatically if you call `config.logger.logInfo` etc., but if you want to write something _only_ to diagnostic logs, then use `diagLog()`.
+These logs can be viewed in the debug console if debugging the extension itself, or otherwise via the vscode command `Developer: Toggle developer tools`.
-- Diagnostics inside integration tests should use `console.log`.
+- Diagnostics inside integration tests should simply use `console.log`.
 ### Error handling
 - Stack traces will only appear if `logDiagnostics` is enabled.
-- Most of the time, i.e. outside of entry point/non-awaited functions, you want to use either `throw new WkspError(...)` if there is a workspace uri available to the function, or otherwise via `throw "mymessage"`.
+- `showError` should be used sparingly.
+Generally you should not use it outside of entry point/non-awaited functions, instead you want to use either `throw new WkspError(...)` if there is a workspace uri available to the function, or otherwise via `throw "mymessage"`.
 This will then get logged further up the stack by the entrypoint function.
-- Background (i.e. unawaited) async functions/promises should always contain a `try/catch` with a `config.logError`.
+- Background (i.e. unawaited) async functions/promises should always contain a `try/catch` with a `config.showError`.
+- Any thrown errors are going to reach the user, so they should be things that either (a) the user can act upon to fix like a configuration problem or duplicate test, or (b) exceptions i.e. stuff that is never supposed to happen and should be raised as an issue on github.
+- Behave errors are not exceptions and should be handled, e.g. update test state to failed and failure message should refer user to Behave VSC output window.
+- Info and Warnings appear in the output window.
+Errors appear in a notification window.
+All of them will appear in console if `logDiagnostics` is enabled.
-- Any entry point functions/event handlers/hooks such as `activate`,`deactivate`, `onDidChangeConfiguration`, `onCancellationRequested`, `testRunHandler`, `OnDidChange` inside a filesystemwatcher, etc. should always have a `try/catch` with a `config.logError`.
+- Any entry point functions/event handlers/hooks such as `activate`,`deactivate`, `onDidChangeConfiguration`, `onCancellationRequested`, `testRunHandler`, `OnDidChange` inside a filesystemwatcher, etc. should always have a `try/catch` with a `config.showError`.
 These are the top-level functions and so they need catches in order to log errors to the output window.
-- When adding a throw/logError, then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly and only gets logged once.
+- When adding a throw/showError, then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly and only gets shown once.
-- Any thrown errors are going to reach the user, so they should be things that either the user can act upon to fix, or exceptions like logic errors and stuff that is never supposed to happen that should be raised as issues in github.

 ### Logging
-- Logging errors and warnings will cause the Behave VSC output window to be shown when logged, logging info will not.
+- Logging warnings will cause the Behave VSC output window to be shown when logged, logging info will not.
-- *Unless you are in an entry point function, handler or unawaited async function, then errors should be thrown, not logged*.
-This is so that (a) all parent catches know about the error and can act on it, for example to stop a test run, and (b) the error only gets logged once (at the top of the stack).
+- *Unless you are in an entry point function, handler or unawaited async function, then generally errors should be thrown (i.e. do not call showError except in these cases)*.
+This is so that (a) all parent catches know about the error and can act on it, for example to stop a test run, and (b) the error only gets shown once (at the top of the stack).
 - Logging warnings is done via `config.logger.logWarn`.
 - Log to all Behave VSC output windows (regardless of workspace): `config.logger.logInfoAllWksps`. *Note - this should only be used where a workspace context does not make sense.*
 - Log to the Behave VSC workspace context output window and any active debug window: `config.logger.logInfo("msg", wkspUri)`.
 Preferred over `logInfoAllWksps()` where possible.